pompymandislian/Credit_Scoring_Analytics/README.md

 As data scientists, we have been tasked with creating analytics and machine learning models to help decrease the default rate, including identifying high-risk customers.
 We must proceed with caution when handling observational data.

+# **Objective**
+- Reduce default rates in the banking division
+- Develop predictive models for identifying high-risk customers.

 ## **Step-by-step**
 To obtain the best prediction in high-risk cases, what we must do? :
 1. Data Preprocessing